How to clean leak repair

 How often should I inspect my roof for leaks?

-It's a good idea to inspect your roof at least twice a year, in the spring and fall, to catch any issues early.
+It's a good idea to inspect your roof at least once or twice a year, or after any major weather event that could have caused damage.

 Connect with certified professionals in your area